Dr JEAN-FRÉDÉRIC MALL

 Even a single dose of ketamine is a powerful deterrent against suicidal tendencies.

-An antidepressant is effective about 50% of the time in a depressive patient, but this probability decreases significantly if a prior therapy has failed.
+An antidepressant is effective for about 50% of the time in a depressive patient, but this probability decreases significantly if a prior therapy failed.

-With ketamine, the observed response rates are especially high, in the range of 50 to 70%, in the case of treatment-resistant depression.
+In the case of treatment-resistant depression, the observed response rates with ketamine are especially high, in the range of 50 to 70%, and 30% of patients achieve a full remission.

 Although ketamine acts more rapidly than other types of antidepressant treatments, there is an equivalent risk of relapse after a single infusion.
 This is why infusions need to be repeated.
-Some patients start to feel a difference immediately after the first infusion, however fluctuations of mood of sadness or depression are possible between infusions.
+A few patients will start to feel a difference immediately after the first infusion, however fluctuations of mood of sadness or depression are possible between infusions.

-When there is a favourable response to two infusions given at an interval of 48 hours, then a total of six infusions will be recommended over a period of two weeks in order to bolster the antidepressant effect and avoid sudden relapses.
-The benefits of such a protocol are normally sustained over an average of 70 days.
+A total of 10 infusions will be recommended over a period of 5 weeks in order to bolster the antidepressant effect and avoid sudden relapses.
+The benefits of such a protocol are normally sustained over an average of 4 weeks.

-Subsequently, more infusions can be administered at variable frequency, depending on the evolution of the condition.
+Subsequently, "booster" infusions can be administered at variable frequency, depending on the evolution of the condition.

-If no positive response is observed after two infusions, the protocol is interrupted and other therapies are suggested.
+If no positive response is observed after five infusions, the protocol is interrupted and other therapies may be suggested.

 In all cases, a medical expert is constantly present and can intervene appropriately.
 All prospective patients have to undergo a medical examination with both a psychiatrist and an anaesthetist to determine if the treatment can be done.
 Patients with severe cardiovascular or respiratory problems may need further tests before the first infusion or a modification of the treatment.
 Safety is a primordial consideration at the Centre for Interventional Psychiatry and no treatment is undertaken if the medical team has any apprehension or the risk of complications is unusually high.